-If you love that just-left-the-nail-salon feeling, we've got news for you - there's no reason you can't enjoy it every day.
-Discover everything you need to know about soothing hand lotions, nail polishes and filing techniques to enjoy the ultimate nail care pamper session at a moment's notice.
+If you love that fresh-out-the-salon-mani feeling, there's no reason you can't enjoy it every day.
+Simply arm yourself with soothing hand lotions, pretty nail polishes and some nifty filing techniques – and you can enjoy the ultimate manicure session without having to leave the house!

 Every time you paint your nails, take the time to push your cuticles back, too – this will keep them looking neat and can make your nails look longer.

-To push them back, apply nail oil or specialist cuticle cream to the area and leave it for 5-10 minutes, to help soften them.
-Using a cuticle stick, gently push the cuticles back to the base of the nail, then use a cuticle nipper or gentle nail scissors to get rid of any excess.
+To push them back, apply nail oil or specialist cuticle cream to the area and leave it for 5-10 minutes, to help soften them up.
+Using a cuticle stick, gently push the cuticles back to the base of the nail then use a cuticle clipper to get rid of any excess bits of skin.

-Once you’re happy with your newly-filed nails and have chosen your colour, it’s time to prep them for nail polish application.
-Find a flat surface to rest your hands on while you apply the polish, and spread out your fingers, too, to stop any polish transferring from one finger to another.
+Once your nails are filed and you’ve chosen your colour, it’s time to prep them for polish.
+Find a flat surface to rest your hands on to ensure you make a steady job of it.

 How to Apply Nail Polish